pion/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-  Come join our community on Slack https://pion.ly/slack for quicker support and more resources
+  Come join our community on Discord https://discord.gg/PngbdqpFbt for quicker support and more resources

   FAQ of common issues and questions https://github.com/pion/webrtc/wiki/FAQ